Zurzar/PicsCreator/README.md

 - **Free version**
   - Watermark on images.
   - Limited to 1 LoRA at a time.
   - No batch generation.
+  - No Limited, Free.

 - **Pro version** (Premium)
   - No watermark.
   - Up to 2 simultaneous LoRAs.
   - All AI features (Enhance, Roulette).
+  - No Limited.

 To purchase a Pro key, visit [shoppy.gg/@ZugZang](https://shoppy.gg/@ZugZang).